Emperors of Nanda Dynasty

 As mentioned earlier, the Nanda dynasty was founded by Mahapadma Nanda and after his long rule and death it was taken over by Pandhuka.
-Then a series of kings came and held the reigns, they are Panghupati, Bhutapala, Rashtrapala, Govishanaka, Dashasidkhaka, Kaivarta ending with Dhana Nanda.
+Then a series of kings came and held the reigns.
+They are Panghupati, Bhutapala, Rashtrapala, Govishanaka, Dashasidkhaka, Kaivarta ending with Dhana Nanda.
 Dhana Nanda was the most hated among his subjects.
 His wickedness was responsible for the widespread antipathy among the people.
-It is mentioned by Chandragupta that the reason why he could overthrow the Nanda dynasty was the prevailing aversion towards him among his people.

 The economic structure of the Nanda dynasty was primarily agrarian.
-This had huge potential for development and growth though this coul not take proper shape due to the abrupt decline of the dynasty.
+This had huge potential for development and growth though this could not take proper shape due to the abrupt decline of the dynasty.
 Treasury of the Nandas was refilled from time to time and so the wealth of the Kingdom never ran short.
-This emmense storage of wealth helped the economy to prosper.
-Agriculture being the primary occupation, was helped to develop and flourish by the construction of canals.
+This immense storage of wealth helped the economy to prosper.
+Agriculture being the primary occupation was helped to develop and flourish by the construction of canals.
 These provided the infrastructure for irrigation.

 The Nanda dynasty after inheriting Magadha was on a continuous operation of empire extension.
 For this purpose they built up a huge army comprising of 200,000 infantry, 20,000 cavalry, 2,000 war chariots and 3,000 war elephants.
 These helped in the organisation of a very powerful army that had huge capacities to even stand in opposition against the Greeks.
 At its peak, the Nanda Empire expanded from Bihar in the east to Punjab in the west.
 In the southern side it extended to the Vindhya Range.